Your shopping cart is empty.

-One place, in particular, that is worth trying is Café Loki.
+One place, in particular, the is worth trying is Café Loki.
 You should definitely give the Icelandic Plate Baldur a try.
-It’s two slices of rye bread, one topped with mashed fish (sort of like tuna salad, only better) and one topped with hard-boiled egg and picked herring.
-It’s pretty much two open faced sandwiches.
+It's two slices of rye bread, one topped with mashed fish (sort of like tuna salad, only WAY better) and one topped with hard-boiled egg and pickled herring.
+It's pretty much two open faced sandwiches.
 After that they bring you a scoop of their rye bread ice cream.

 Café Loki is easy to find, it's right across the street from Hallgrímskirkja, the famous church in the center of Reykjavík.
 At 244 feet tall, it's the largest church in Iceland and one of the largest buildings in all of Iceland.
 The church is one of Reykjavík's best-known landmarks and can be seen from throughout the city.
 Its design is meant to resemble the trap rocks, mountains, and glaciers of Iceland's landscape.

 Hallgrímskirkja is named after the Icelandic poet and clergyman Hallgrímur Pétursson (1614-1674).
 Pétersson is the author of the Passíusálmar (Passion Hymns), a collection of 50 poetic texts.
 The work explores the passion narrative from the point where Christ enters the Garden of Gethsemane to his death and burial.